-The drop in exposure in 2012 and 2013 came after Florida Citizens exposure to loss hit a new peak of \$510.7 billion in 2011, surpassing its prior peak of \$485.1 billion in 2007.
+The drop in exposure in recent years came after Citizens' exposure to loss hit a new peak of \$510.7 billion in 2011, surpassing its prior peak of \$485.1 billion in 2007.
 Florida Citizens' exposure to loss had also risen to \$460.7 billion in 2010, after two Florida insurers were declared insolvent and as a number of national companies reduced their exposure to Florida windstorm risk, leaving some high-risk policyholders looking for coverage.